Healthy Homes Assessment Meeanee

 Meeanee Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside it is also about the outside.
-You must make sure there is somewhere for surface and ground water to go, and stop it from coming into the building.
-When it is damp and moisture, it is typically not apparent that it can cause a lot of trouble, causing damage to your investment as well as affecting the tenant’s health.
+Keeping your rental property safe from dampness isn’t just about the interior of the building It’s about having to make sure there is somewhere to allow surface, rain or ground water and stop it from coming inside.
+When it concerns damp and moisture it’s often not apparent that it can become a big problem that can cause damages to your investment and affecting your tenant’s health.

-Alongside the drainage system that will prevent water ingress, if the apartment has an enclosed gap between your flooring and the soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.
+Alongside a drainage system to avoid the ingress of moisture, if your rental is enclosed between floorboards and the ground, a ground water barrier must be constructed if it’s reasonably practicable to do so.

-Ground moisture barriers are usually a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from rising into the home.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier usually made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from getting into the home.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection